 Applying butter:

 - I suggest wearing a glove so our hand doesn't touch the butter directly.
 The butter for the filling should be soft but not melting.
-Use your hand to apply the softened butter all over the surface of the dough evenly.
-Use a dough scraper to help you spread it if needed.
-Make sure it's an even layer all over the surface.
-You want to apply quickly so butter won't melt
+Use a dough scraper or an offset spatula to help you spread the butter.

 - Roll the dough up tightly from the short side, like a Swiss roll.
 Wrap with a plastic wrap so the dough doesn't dry out and chill in the fridge for 20 minutes